What is a Maryland Dental Bridge?

 What are the disadvantages of the Maryland bridges

-- Strength: not as robust and durable as traditional bridges.
-Traditional bridges may be stronger than they are, particularly for areas with high biting force.
+- Flexural strength: not as robust and durable as traditional bridges, although it preserves the actual supporting tooth better in the long term.
+Traditional bridges may be stronger, particularly for areas with increased biting forces.

 - De-bonding: The three most common complications associated with the resin-bonded prosthesis are frequent de-bonding of the wings from the retainer teeth (21%), especially in the lower posterior regions with heavy chewing forces; tooth discolouration (18%) and caries (7%).

-- It is mainly indicated to replace only one missing tooth
+- Limitation of support: It is mainly indicated to replace only one missing tooth

-- The metal-backing bridges may make the neighbour’s teeth look darker.
+- Aesthetic disadvantages: When the enamel is thin, the metal-backing bridges may make the neighbour’s teeth look darker.

-- When a metal-based false tooth (pontic) may lack adequate natural translucency and vitality.
+- The metal-based false tooth (pontic) may lack adequate natural translucency and vitality.

 Maryland bridges vs. conventional bridges

-- Aesthetics: Both types can be customized for a natural appearance, though traditional bridges might offer slightly better aesthetics.
+- Aesthetics: Both types can be customised for an excellent natural appearance, especially when they have a Zirconia base and porcelain coverage, though traditional bridges might offer slightly better aesthetics.

 - Conservative Approach: Maryland bridges preserve more natural tooth structure.